 Please be aware that Outreach’s resources are certainly available for St. James’ parishioners and their families in need (INREACH).
 Contact the Rector if you would prefer confidential assistance.

 Where do we get our inventory?

 We rely on food contributions from members of the parish and local food drives held by various organizations/businesses throughout the year.
-St. James provides an annual $3000 church budgeted line item which is used to purchase perishable food items and other needs.
+St. James provides an annual $18,000 church budget which is used to purchase perishable food items and other needs.
 Additionally, the church budget pays the utilities and any expenses for upkeep of the building.

 During the year we supplement our own supplies with those collected by:

 - Elementary Schools

 - Local churches

 - Scout Pack 119 and Scout Troop 119

 - Valley Forge Casino